 Q: What Happens If I’m Unaware of a Warrant and Get Stopped by the Police?

-A: If you are unaware you have a warrant and get stopped by the police, they will likely arrest you.
-They have the legal right and obligation to do so, whether you were aware of the warrant or not.
+A: If you are unaware that you have a warrant and get stopped by the police, they will likely arrest you.
+They have the legal right and obligation to do so, whether you are aware of the warrant or not.
 This can result in prompt custody and transfer to the appropriate jurisdiction.
 That is why it is critical to verify your status on a regular basis and address any warrants before encountering unforeseen situations.

 Q: Will I Be Notified If I Have a Warrant in New York?